lowRISC/qemu/docs/opentitan/ot_spi_device.md

 ## Supported modes

-### FW/Generic mode

-This mode is only partially supported, and is being deprecated in real HW, so no further work is expected for this mode.

 ### Flash mode

-This mode is fully supported (to the extend of the understanding of the HW...).
+This mode is fully supported (to the extent of the understanding of the HW...).

 ### Passthrough mode

-This mode is not yet supported.
+This mode is supported, with minor deficiencies: The two-stage read pipeline, and dummy cycle counts of 1 to 7 are not supported as SPI transfers are modelled with byte-granularity (see the [CharDev protocol](#spi-device-chardev-protocol)).
+For commands with 1 to 7 dummy cycles specified, the maximum 8 dummy cycles (1 dummy byte) will be used.

 ### TPM

 This mode is partially supported, TPM commands handled by hw are not supported yet.
 The CharDev protocol doesn't support a distinct chip select for TPM, therefore it is sharing the same CS with the other modes.
-If CS is asserted and TPM is enabled, then it will have priority.
+If CS is asserted and TPM is enabled, the TPM will have priority.

 ## Connection with a SPI Host